 If you use

 ALTER DATABASEto change the database default character set or collation, existing stored routines in the database that use those defaults must be dropped and recreated so that they use the new defaults.
 (In a stored routine, variables with character data types use the database defaults if the character set or collation are not specified explicitly.
-See Section 13.1.15, “CREATE PROCEDURE and CREATE FUNCTION Syntax”.)
+See Section 13.1.15, “CREATE PROCEDURE and CREATE FUNCTION Statements”.)

 Specify character settings at server startup.
 To select a character set and collation at server startup, use the